 You can find it on Amazon HERE (affiliate link) with a cool preview option!

 What’s inside this book

 But I want to say a little more than the book is just good.

-This is one of the VERY BEST PROJECT BOOKS I’ve ever laid my hands on.
+This is one of the VERY BEST DIY PROJECT BOOKS I’ve ever laid my hands on.

 I LOVE how it’s set up.
-You have your beautiful photos of the completed project, then the full how to right beside it.
-It is a fantastic resource book for rustically beautiful simple things you will want to make.
+You have your beautiful photos of the completed project, then the full how-to right beside it.
+It is a fantastic resource book for rustically beautiful simple things you will want to make for your home.

 Now… what to make…

 As I was leafing through the book, my eyes spotted the first kick in the right direction.

 THAT.
 That was the enticement I was after.